contracourse/blogpage/content/docs/bart.md

 grey bar of the uncertainty in the predictor.
 The out of sample chart is more important since it gives us an impression how well the model performs on the testing data.
-For the out-of-sample chart we can now provide a predictive range of each data point which is about 96% accurate given a 95% preditive interval.
+For the out-of-sample chart we can now provide a predictive range of each data point which is about 90% accurate given a 85% credible interval.

 The Prediction intervals are drawn from the posterior distribution of the MCMC process described earlier, they are wider than the Credible intervals since they reflecting the uncertainty of the error term.
 Prediction interval tells us about the precision of our individual predictions, a Credible interval gives us information about the likely range of true parameter values.
+As you can see below, the posterior of each prediction is getting larger as the unemployment rate increases.
+This reflects the uncertainty around the prediction value on the independent variable.
+If the distribution is wide or has high variance, then the posterior for that prediction will be larger.
+This is common in models with high levels of noise or when the data points are widely spread out.
+Therefore, it is important to consider the overall distribution of the target values and the model's accuracy when interpreting the size of the posterior I've chose a lower CI (90%) since the posterior distributions are getting larger the higher the unemployment rate goes.
+I've chose a CI of 90%, a lower CI results in less predictive values being captured by the model and resulting in a lower boundary or limit of the prediction range.

 ![plot-y vs y-hat](https://raw.githubusercontent.com/contracourse/blogpage/985cdbc3d4c208bb1341c45f020214089e3eab1a/static/images/plot_y_vs_yhat_2.svg)

-Now lets see how good our overall model is at making predition.
+Lastly, we can calculate some metrics to compare our bartmachine precitions with the testset.
-I've inserted the out-of-sample prediction into a dataframe. <br>
+I've inserted the out-of-sample prediction into a dataframe and then calculated the ratios below. <br>
 ``y_pred <- predict(bart_machine, df_test)``

 ```
 summary(lm(y_test~y_pred))$r.squared
 sqrt(mean((y_test - y_pred)^2))
-cor.test(y_test, y_pred, method=c("pearson"))
+cor.test(y_test, y_pred, method=c("pearson"))   # Pearson R-squared

 [1] 0.9364641 # R-squared
-[1] 0.5188173 # MSE
+[1] 0.5188173 # RMSE

         Pearson's product-moment correlation